farmera/sare_grant/spectral_indices.md

 * When light interacts with sugarcane it is partly reflected and partly absorbed.
 * The magnitude of energy that sugarcane reflects or emits across wavelengths is called its spectral signal.

-The percent reflectance of any feature (i.e. water, sand, sugarcane) on the ground may be plotted in a “spectral response curve” as a __spectral signature__.
+The percent reflectance of any feature (i.e. water, sand, sugarcane) on the ground may be plotted to produce a __spectral signature__.
 Differences among spectral signatures can be used to analyze and classify remotely sensed objects.

 As discussed in [Section 2](how_plants_see.md), the spectral signature of sugarcane generally follows that of any other leafy green plant - it absorbs 60-85 percent of the incident light minus the green band (most of this is reflected away,